VIB-PSB/ksrates/doc/source/installation.rst

 Container availability
 ======================

-Singularity runs natively only on Linux; on Windows it requires either WSL2 (see Note below) or a virtual machine (VM); on macOS it is available as a beta version or it requires a VM.
+Singularity runs natively only on Linux; on Windows it requires either WSL2 (suggested; see Note below) or a virtual machine (VM); on macOS it is available as a beta version or it requires a VM.
 Singularity has the advantage over Docker of always producing output files with non-root permissions.

 .. note::